EthicalML/kafka-spark-streaming-zeppelin-docker/README.md

 # Kafka Spark Streaming Full Stack

 This repository contains a docker-compose stack with Kafka and Spark Streaming, together with monitoring with Kafka Manager and a Grafana Dashboard.
+The networking is set up so Kafka brokers can be accessed from the host.

 It also comes with a producer-consumer example using a small subset of the [US Census adult income prediction dataset](https://www.kaggle.com/johnolafenwa/us-census-data).